 Freud is known for his wide-ranging theories on matters such as the unconscious, dreams, infantile sexuality, libido, repression, and transference—all of which continue to influence the field of psychology to varying degrees.
 Trained as a neurologist, Freud conceived of the mind as the desire-centered id, the morally driven superego, and the ego (or "the I") in between, contributed to a new understanding of human psychological development and the treatment of psychological disturbance.

-Ideas that remain associated with Freud today include the concept of "Freudian slips," the notion that misspoken words—"we've had a few sexbacks," or "nice to beat you"—can reveal hidden thoughts or motives.
-The much-discussed theory of the Oedipus complex, in which a child supposedly harbors an unconscious sexual attraction to an opposite-sex parent, was introduced in his 1899 book The Interpretation of Dreams.
+Other concepts that are popularly associated with Freud today include that of revealing "Freudian slips” in speech and Freud’s theory of the Oedipus complex, in which a child harbors an unconscious sexual attraction to an opposite-sex parent.

 Nevertheless, psychologists continue to find wisdom and meaning in Freudian concepts, such as projection and other "defense mechanisms," and modern psychoanalytic therapists owe much to Freud’s methods, as do therapists who employ psychodynamic approaches.